michaelstaake/Pawpile/README.md

 Pawpile currently supports `/v1/models` and `/v1/chat/completions`.

 Tool-calling fields on chat-completions requests are forwarded to the active runtime.
-Tool-bearing requests are rejected unless tool calling is enabled for that model in the model settings.
+Tool-bearing requests are rejected unless tool calling is enabled for that particular model.

 ```bash
 curl http://localhost:8000/v1/chat/completions \